Metz-Numeric-School/prise-de-notes-TiritEren/Cours/Anglais (Finge).md

 - **Musk also helped develop PayPal, an online payment system.**
 - **He owns the social media platform X, which was formerly known as Twitter.**
 - **Musk is working on Neuralink, a project that aims to connect the human brain to computers.**

+# 13/01/2025

+List of vocabulary words

+1) Admin privilege having control of any given system
+2) advanced persistent threats : stealing data without harming network
+3) air gap : isolating a network from external networks to avoid any attacks
+4) attack vector a technique that a hacker uses to gain access to system
+5) authenticator : the way which an identity is confirmed
+6) Adware : a software that displays or downloads a system when you are offline

+B)
+1) Backdoor : a way to access a software or a hardware unauthorized and implated by intellignece agencies
+2) bitcoin : a form of electronic cash created by satoshi nakamoto
+3) black hat hacking : hacking with malicious intention
+4) bot : programs that execute tasks as ordered by the creator of the program
+5) bot net : a collection of private computers that are infected with malicious software withoot the owner's knowledge
+6) bug : an error or a flaiw in a computer program
+7) brute force attack : when an attacker inputs many passwords in the hope that he guesses correctly.